pgioseffi/wexinc-purchase-api/README.md

 ## Database
 This application was built using H2 Database.
 If you want to debug the database please access [http://localhost:8080/h2-console/](http://localhost:8080/h2-console/).
 To discover admin and password please access [http://localhost:8500/ui/dc1/kv/wexinc/purchase-api/](http://localhost:8500/ui/dc1/kv/wexinc/purchase-api/) and refer to `spring.datasource.username` and `spring.datasource.password` properties.

+## Testing
+- The `docs/postman` contains a Postman collection in order to test the application endpoints.

 ## Important notes
 - The whole project is documented.
 Plase refer to `<module>/target/apidocs` folder;